2sic/2sxc-docs/2sxc Docs Generator/pages/basics/permissions/index.md

 This feature is called [Polymorphism](xref:Basics.Polymorphism.Index).
 It is only available to _SystemAdmins_.

+## Checking Permissions in Formulas

+[Formulas](xref:Basics.Edit.Formulas.Index) allow you to check the basic permissions such as `isSystemAdmin` etc. on the `context.user` object.

+Please check the examples, ATM we don't have time to document the details.

 ---

 ## History

 1. Basic permissions introduced in 2012 for 2sxc 1
 1. Special role `2sxc Designers` introduced ca.